rehierl/abstract-properties/14-x-types-of-scopes/15-0-types-of-scopes/_remarks.md

 - instead of "the descendants in the the un-ordered tree"
 - a descendant in regards to the type-x node order

-recall - each scope is an interval
-- a property applies to all the nodes that are subsequent to its defining node
-- now the question is .. according to which node order ?!?
-- rooted paths - according to which node order ?!?

 point out that there are no overlapping scopes
 - guaranteed by construction
 - related in a path graph